Speech Therapy For Right Hemisphere Brain Damage

 4. To Improve Memory

-Treatments for memory deficits due to right hemisphere brain damage focus on the use of external reminders and internal strategies.
+Speech therapy solutions for right hemisphere brain damage memory symptoms utilize external reminders and internal strategies.

 Internal strategies for the improvement of memory focus on tools, such as visualization, rehearsal, and repetition of information.